zudello/zudello-knowledge-base/Knowledge Base/2 Managing your account/Setting up approval delegation.md

 1. Click the company menu at the top right of your screen
 2. Click **Profile**
-3. Click the **Team settings** dropdown and select the team you want to remove delegation for
+3. Click the **Team settings** drop-down and select the team you want to remove delegation for
 4. Under the delegation section, click **Clear delegation**
 5. Repeat steps 3 and 4 for all teams you want to remove delegation for
 6. Click **Update** to save your changes